HITEQ Health Center Information Blocking Avenger

 HITEQ Highlights: Dashboard Design Guide Spotlight for Health Centers

 Do you play a key role in gathering, analyzing, and visualizing data at your health center?
-Join this HITEQ webinar to learn how to use our Health Center Dashboard Design Guide, a comprehensive guide to user-centered dashboard design for health center staff.
+This HITEQ webinar taught about how to use our Health Center Dashboard Design Guide, a comprehensive guide to user-centered dashboard design for health center staff.
 Using this guide, you and your team can develop dashboards that enable data exploration and use by making more informed design decisions, moving beyond the defaults.

 Health Center Dashboard Design Guide